 There are many locks to choose from out there.

 A good quality keyed mini-lock is easy to find.
-They can be light weight, provide minimal bulk and because they can be easily found with short shackles which allow for less zipper travel than combination locks that tend to have longer shackles.
-When purchasing these, you many want to purchase several keyed alike so that you only need to pack a key (and one spare).
+They can be light weight, provide minimal bulk and work well with lockable zipper sliders.
+When purchasing keyed locks, you many want to purchase several lock which are keyed alike so that you only need to pack a single key (and one spare).

 Combination locks - these are great for those who know they are likely to loose their keys on any giving trip or for those who want the luxury of going keyless.
 Unfortunately, combo locks suitable for backpack zippers tend to be a bit bulkier and heavier than keyed locks intended for travel.

 Many combination locks can be opened by applying a little downward traction to the lock and spinning the combination keys until the correct combination is selected.
 Although it may seem like finding the correct combination may seem like selecting the correct lottery number, nimble fingers can sequentially spin the dial of a 3 digit lock and open it in less than a minute.
 Most of the low security mini locks for zippers allow for this and can be checked by locking your lock, applying downward traction and slowly spinning past your code to see if it opens.
 Some higher quality locks prevent you from doing this and may be preferred for packs that will be left unattended (e.g. in you room, stored on top of busses with local travelers, etc.).